Adiboss4333/BitCrabRansomware/README.md

 This project is OpenSource, feel free to use, study and/or send pull request.

+# Before Running

+Make sure that all other files are removed excluding( run.txt , file.txt, icon.ico, Ransomware.cpython-310.pyc )

 # Disclaimer
 This Ransomware mustn't be used to harm/threat/hurt other person's computer.